|

 woodworkers include drills, grinders, and nail guns as well as routers,

 sanders, and saws.
-Popular pneumatic tools used by mechanics include
+Mechanics frequently use pneumatic tools such as

 carpenters alike.
-In short, every common electrical tool also comes
+In short, most common electrical power tools also